polytomic/on-premises/salesforce/README.md

 # Polytomic for Salesforce

+In order to use Polytomic On Premises with Salesforce, you must configure the two systems to talk to one another.
+This involves two settings in the Salesforce Organization, and two environment variables for Polytomic.

+## Create the Content Security Policy

+A Content Security Policy allows the Polytomic widget to make HTTP requests from within Salesforce to your Polytomic installation.

+You can find instructions for adding a CSP in the [Salesforce documentation](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/csp_trusted_sites.htm).

+You should whitelist the following actions for your your installation:

+* `connect-src`
+* `frame-src`

+## Create the Connected App

 In order to connect Polytomic On Premises to Salesforce, you must create a Connected App in the Salesforce Console.
 A Connected App allows Polytomic to make a secure connection to Salesforce using OAuth.

 To create a new Connected App, go to Setup in Salesforce and open the App Manager, located in Platform Tools.